jovsa/jovsa.github.io/_posts/2022-01-22-thiel-stanford-german-270.md

 Readings:

 * Francis Fukuyama, “The End of History?” in The National Interest (1989) ~25pp
 * Kishore Mahbubani, Has the West Lost It?
+(2018) ~90pp
-(2018) ~90pp Stephen R. Platt, "How Britain's First Mission to China Went Wrong" (2018) ~5 pp
+* Stephen R. Platt, "How Britain's First Mission to China Went Wrong" (2018) ~5 pp
 * Norman Angell, title chapter from The Great Illusion (first published 1909; fourth American edition 1913) ~25pp

 ### 2 - Universalism: From the Tower of Babel to the Last Things

 Would anybody ever have believed in a single destiny for the whole world without first having believed in a single deity?
-Philosopher Karl L6with's Meaning in History gives an answer while it reviews all the ways the West has understood history's meaning, from the Bible to Kant and Marx.
+Philosopher Karl Lowith's Meaning in History gives an answer while it reviews all the ways the West has understood history's meaning, from the Bible to Kant and Marx.

 Readings: